Jacob Immanuel Schochet: Early life and education

-Schochet was born in Switzerland.
-After moving to North America, he attended the Chabad yeshiva Tomchei Temimim in New York from which he graduated in 1958.
-He studied in Canada, attending the University of Toronto (BA, Phil), University of Windsor (MA, Religious Studies), McMaster University (his MPhil thesis was titled: The Treatment of Anthropomorphism in Targum Onkelos (1966)), and University of Waterloo (his PhD, Phil thesis was titled: The Psychological System of Maimonides (1974)).
-He was the rabbi of Kielcer Congregation in Toronto, and after 1996 of Congregation Beth Joseph.
+On the encouragement of Schneerson, he studied in Canadian Universities, attending the University of Toronto (BA, Phil), University of Windsor (MA, Religious Studies), McMaster University (his MPhil thesis was titled: The Treatment of Anthropomorphism in Targum Onkelos (1966)), and University of Waterloo where he received his PhD in 1974.
+(His PhD, Phil thesis was titled: The Psychological System of Maimonides (1974)).